MrLogiousBanana/Desktops_needs_a_Rething/README.md

 - **2010 ▸** **iPad** — tablets and their apps;
 - **2012 ▸** Android Market becomes **Google Play**.

 **Summary:** mobile apps become the primary way billions of people “use a computer.”
 App stores solve distribution and monetization.
-Desktop retains its role mostly in professional and “heavy” scenarios.
+Desktop retains its role mostly in professional and “heavy” scenarios.<br>

 ### Stage 5 — one app across all devices「2012 - present」